WangHaoran19199/WangHaoran19199.github.io/about.md

 ---
-layout: default
+layout: post
 title: About
 ---

-# About page
+This is an example page!

-This page tells you a little bit about me.
+Actually, it has the same layout of a post...